anixshi/CS-111-Python-PSETS/README.md

 # CS-111-Python-PSETS
-Psets from CS 111: Computer Programming and Problem Solving
+Psets from CS 111: Computer Programming and Problem Solving (Spring 2018)

 From course website:
 "CS111 is an introduction to problem solving through